dottjt/plastic/other/diary.md

 # diary.

+01/06/2020 - Well, well.
+This is the first time I've written this book in close to an entire month.
+I've been busy doing nothing but working on the podcast, well as my personal website.
+The good news however that this is all done, and I'm ready to write the book.
+The excellent news is that my writing ability, as well as my motivation, is as good as ever.
+And in fact, not writing for a while has provided incredible perspective in terms of being able to colourfully refactor the story at large.

 17/05/2020 - I haven't been writing the novel for the past week.
 Rather I have been building my new personal website, as well as getting everything ready for The Writer's Daily, my new podcast.
 So I built the recording studio, as well as working on designing logos etc. Good news is that I have a cover for how to kill a chinaman now as well, which is pretty awesome.
 Thankfully the website is nearly done, just have a little bit to go today, and then we're all good to go and ready to write the novel again :)

 09/05/2020 - Finally figured out the end to the gun chapter (7).
 It's not 100% complete, but it's something.
 Spent this morning writing the beginning monologue for the birthday chapter (8).
 In my opinion the writing is a bit dry, but that's cool.
 It always is in the beginning until the nth edit.
 Also created the amelia repo for the Amelia novel I've been thinking about writing.
 We'll see how that bad boy goes.